Download page Configure PHP Custom Match and Exclude Rules.

-- Then scroll down to to either the Custom Match Rule section or the Exclude Rule section.
+- Scroll down to either the Custom Match Rule section or the Exclude Rule section.

-- Click the + to create a new rule, then select from the dropdown menu the entry point type to which the rule applies.
+- Click + to create a new rule, then select from the dropdown the entry point type to which the rule applies.

 Matching criteria can include one or more of the following: